TheGameCreators/AGKRepo/README.md

 - Add Environment Variable called USERNAMEFORAGK with your Username (maybe 'fred' as might appear in "C:\Users\fred\Documents\")
 - Open the AGKBuild project found here "\AGK\tools\AGKBuildSystem\Windows"
 - Stick with Debug x64 and select REBUILD on the project shown
+- When compile completes, you can run this to open a command line menu to handle the build processes